Darguima/ERTOS/README.md

 #### 4.4.
 Frontend

 To launch the frontend interface, navigate to the frontend-dis directory, install the necessary dependencies, and start the development server:

+You should update the Firebase database updating the variable `FIREBASE_URL`.

 ```bash
 $ cd frontend-dis